 In July 2017, Jeremiah Perry, age 15, died in Algonquin Park by drowning on a Toronto high school canoe trip.
 As best we know, he slid into the lake water by mistake from the campsite shoreline.
 He was a non-swimmer not wearing a life jacket during this campsite time.

 Later the teacher in charge of the Outdoor Education field trip was charged with criminal negligence causing death.
 It was learned that 14 out of the 31 students on the trip had not passed the required pre-trip swim test.
-The jury deemed the drowning a matter of criminality rather than tragedy.
+The teacher has been ordered to stand trial for the charge of criminal negligence deeming it a matter of criminality rather than tragedy.
 Wait!
 It was still a tragic event and much referred to as such in parental circles, educational institutional settings, and the wider paddling community.

 Now in 2020, it is clear that Jeremiah’s death by drowning (no life jacket was worn) had tragic consequences for provincial outdoor education programs, specifically school canoe trips.
 Without going into all the details, it has become clear that the resultant new stipulations for school outdoor programs have effectively “drowned” most school canoe trips.

 Okay, one stipulation: a mandatory swim test at the site of departure at the time of departure, in full clothing.
 If an individual fails this swim test (often to be held in the chilly waters of May/June or September/October), this individual must be “compensated” with another equivalent school run adventure outing on the spot led by a provided staff member of course.
 See.
 Prohibitive: pretty hard to staff for this.
 There are others.